paolotiu/tailwind-intellisense-regex-list/README.md

 ---

-#### TypeScript or JavaScript, string or array with keyword
+#### TypeScript or JavaScript variables, strings or arrays with keyword

+Captures Tailwind classes based on the following patterns:

+- variables ending with a "Styles" suffix and with or without TS types.
+- classes within single quotes, double quotes, or backticks
+- classes within strings or arrays

->Edit Styles keyword to target different variable names/suffixes
+> Edit Styles keyword to target different variable names/suffixes
 ```json
 "tailwindCSS.experimental.classRegex": [
   ["Styles\\s*(?::\\s*[^=]+)?\\s*=\\s*([^;]*);", "['\"`]([^'\"`]*)['\"`]"]